Pronouns in the e-mail signature

 Do you want to become more inclusive at work, at school, or in your personal communication?
 We've got just the thing for you: a template for your email signature with which you can send three positive signals at once:

 Want to learn more about inclusive communication and non-binary pronouns?
-Sign up for one of our public workshops or contact us with an inquiry.
+Sign up for one of our Lunch & Learns or contact us with your personal request.

 More exciting articles: